North Dakota State Board of Cosmetology License Requirements

 North Dakota Cosmetology License Renewal

-Cosmetology license renewal in North Dakota happens every year via written application before December 31.
-The cost to renew your beauty practitioner's license is $15, and the cost to renew your cosmetology instructor license is $25.
+Cosmetology license renewal in North Dakota happens every year before December 31.
+The cost to renew your beauty practitioner license is $15, and the cost to renew your cosmetology instructor license is $20.
 Instructors need 8 hours of board-approved cosmetology continuing education.
 Before attending any seminar every instructor must apply in writing to the board to get the seminar approved.
-Cosmetology continuing education is not required for the other beauty practitioner licenses at this time, but cosmetology CEUs are always recommended to stay current in the industry.
+Cosmetology continuing education is not required for the other beauty practitioner licenses.

 Cosmetology License Reciprocity (Transfer) in North Dakota